 The Deferred Compensation Plan is available to all of the Company's U.S. based employees who are at or above job level 7 and whose base compensation is equal to or greater than \$130,000 for 2021, including our NEOs.
 Participants may defer up to 75% of their base salary and 85% of the awards they are paid under the Company's non-equity incentive plans.
 Participant account balances are credited with earnings based on the participant's selection from the list of measurement funds offered in the plan, including a fixed rate option.
-The allocation of investments may be changed as often as daily, with the exception of the Hasbro Stock Fund and the fixed rate option is made once per year and becomes effective the following January.
+The allocation of investments may be changed as often as daily, with the exception of the Hasbro Stock Fund and the fixed rate option.
+Selection of the Hasbro Stock Fund and the fixed rate option is made once per year and becomes effective the following January.